anushka822/Machine-Learning-Projects/KMeans-GMM-Clustering/README.md

 ## Usage

 1. Open the notebook K_Means_and_GMM_.ipynb in Google Colab.
-2. All results, plots, and intermediate outputs are already included in the notebook.
+2. Results and plots are already included in the notebook.
 3. To reproduce the results, ensure the dataset hw4_dataset.csv is in the same folder as the notebook.

 ## Author